Concordium/concordium-node/docs/data-storage.md

    for each block since genesis.

-3. **transaction index database** which is optional external database which stores an index of transactions by affected account, and by affected smart contract.
+3. the **transaction index database** which is an optional external database that stores an index of transactions by affected account, and by affected smart contract.
 This means that both incoming and outgoing transactions are accessible for an account or contract.
 In contrast to the block and tree